 - Two recent color photos 5cm x 5cm with a white background taken within the last six months.
 NOTE: U.S. passport photographs are different from European passport photo requirements and many Greek photographers are not familiar with U.S. photo specifications.
 We strongly recommend that you print out the photo requirements and take them to the photographer.
 Photographs that do not meet the specified requirements will be rejected.
 Vending machine photographs and photographs printed on a home computer are unacceptable.
 We advise that you bring the required photos with you.
 Several shops near the Embassy offer photo services.

-- If the identity of the applicant cannot be established by the photograph in the U.S. passport, pictures that show the progressive change of the applicant should be submitted at the time of interview.
+- Photos.
+If the identity of the applicant cannot be established by the photograph in the U.S. passport, pictures that show the progressive change of the applicant should be submitted at the time of interview.
 Additional identification documents (foreign passports, government-issued IDs, etc.) may also be submitted.
 Failure to provide sufficient evidence of the applicant’s identity may delay the passport application process.

 - Government issued photo I.D of parents (such as U.S or foreign passport, driving license, Greek I.D. (taftofita) or military I.D).